-I, of the

-(Name of Duly Author rized District Representative)

-WILLIAMSON COUNTY MUN (Nam ICIPAL UTILITY DISTRICT NO. 34 e of District)

-Board of Directors on the 4th day of February, as reviewed and approved at a meeting of the District' 2021 , its annual audit report for the fiscal year endeal audit report have been filed in the District's office

-100 Congres s Ave.
-Suite 1300

-Austin.
-Texas 78701 f District's Office)
+I, of the (Name of Duly Author rized District Representative) WILLIAMSON COUNTY MUN (Nam ICIPAL UTILITY DISTRICT NO. 34 ne of District) Board of Directors on the 9th day of February, as reviewed and approved at a meeting of the District's 2022 , its annual audit report for the fiscal year ended al audit report have been filed in the District's office Austin, SE Ave.
+Suite 1300 Texas 78701 f District's Office) e annual audit report are being submitted to the Texas action of all annual filing requirements within Section Date:, :(Signature of Representative) (Signature of Representative) (Typed Name and Title of District Representative) Sworn to and subscribed to before me this day of, (SEAL) (Signature of Notary) My Commission Expires On: Notary Public in the State of Texas , Form TCEQ-0723 (Revised 7/2012)

-(Address of District's Office)

-Commission on Environmental Quality in satisfa 49.194 of the Texas Water Code. annual audit report are being submitted to the Texa ction of all annual filing requirements within Section (Signature of Representative)

-(Signature of Representative)

-(Typed Name and Title of District Representative)

-Sworn to and subscribed to before me this day of,,

-(SEAL)

-(Signature of Notary)

-My Commission Expires On: Notary Public in the State of Texas ,

-Form TCEO-0723 (Revised 7/2012)